What is PPV (Purchase Price Variance)? – Formula, Calculations

 When does the favorable cost variance occur?

-The favorable cost variance usually occurs when the purchase price is lower than the actual cost.
+The favorable cost variance usually occurs when the standard purchase price is more than the actual paid cost.

 What are direct materials price variances?